braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_churn/prediction_analytics.md

 ### Prediction quality {#prediction_quality}

-To measure the accuracy of your model, the **Prediction Quality** metric will show you how effective this particular machine learning model appears to be when tested on historical data.
-Check out this doc to read more about what goes into [prediction quality]({{site.baseurl}}/user_guide/predictive_suite/predictive_churn/prediction_analytics/prediction_quality/).
+To measure the accuracy of your model, the _Prediction Quality_ metric will show you how effective this particular machine learning model appears to be when tested on historical data.
+Refer to [Prediction Quality]({{site.baseurl}}/user_guide/predictive_suite/predictive_churn/prediction_analytics/prediction_quality/) to learn more about the metric.

-Here's what we recommend for various ranges of prediction quality:
+Here's what we recommend for various ranges of _Prediction Quality_:

 | Prediction Quality Range (%) | Recommendation |
 | ---------------------- | -------------- |